 By doing a master’s thesis at the Central Marine Fishery Research Institute under the supervision of Assistant Professor Ms. Devi, I completed my Master’s with 90%.
 I gained admission into London University College (UCL), 4th in the world, and 1st in London (in 2013) to pursue my Ph.D.
 But I couldn’t pursue the course due to high tuition fees, and so decided to pursue another master course.
 I, therefore, chose to pursue another master’s degree in Geo-Informatics from the University of Münster, Germany, with the necessary guidance of foreign professors.

 Dr. Karuppasamy, the assistant professor from Anna University, Tirunelveli, was the key influencer who guided me in selecting Germany to attain a master’s degree.
-I worked for six months as an intern at the Spatio-Temporal Modelling Lab, IFGI, GMES4Mining, Germany, where i used array data to examine the growth of wetlands in post-mining regions, analyzing changes in vegetation and health using R programming, examining subsidence events in the mining area.
+I worked for six months as an intern at the Spatio-Temporal Modelling Lab, IFGI, GMES4Mining, Germany, where i used array data to examine the growth of wetlands in post-mining regions, analyzing changes in vegetation and health using R programming, examining subsidence events (sinking of the ground because of underground material movement) in the mining area.
 Mapping Kirchheller Heide’s Landuse and Landcover were also some of my responsibilities.

 Then I worked as a GIS specialist trainee at Hansa Luftbild, German Air Surveys in Germany for 6 months.
 My responsibilities were Mobile Mapping with HLmap3D (Hansa Luftbild map 3 Dimension), Quality management and quality controls on the Berlin 3Dmap project, Digitization of street inventory on the basis of an object catalogue and Optimizing accuracy of 3D-video data on the basis of GCP.
 I did my final thesis at Hansa Luftbild under the supervision of Dr. Angela Schwering and developed a Navigation system for visually challenged people and now it’s a part of Berlin, Germany city project.